-Satan had lied and tricked Adam and Eve into sinning, causing them to be cast out of the Garden of Eden and all of mankind to be separated from God, and condemned to Hell.
+Satan had lied and tricked Adam and Eve into sinning, causing them to be cast out of the Garden of Eden and all of humanity to be separated from God, and condemned to Hell.

-Then God confronted Satan and told him that One of Eve's offspring would one day restore His people, and that he, Satan, would be cast into a lake of fire, (Gen 3:15).
+Then God confronted Satan and told him that One of Eve's offspring would one day restore His people and that he, Satan, would be cast into a lake of fire, (Gen 3:15).

 God loved mankind, so He sent His prophets to tell them that He would send a Savior, the Messiah, or "Anointed One."
 The Messiah arrived in the form of a baby, and His name was Jesus.

 Jesus had been given an assignment by God to save the world from their sins, and He had obeyed.

 He healed the sick, cast out demons, and condemned the false leaders of His people; gave His life for the sins of all mankind so that all who would believe in Him could have Eternal Life, (John 5 24).

 Historical records abound attesting to the life of Jesus.
 His life and death on earth are considered to be the most proven of all historical figures.

 Shortly before His arrest Jesus offered a very special prayer often referred to as, “The Great Intercessory Prayer.”